tkc49/import-kintone/readme.txt

 == Changelog ==

+* 1.3.0 - Addition of CFS's corresponding processing
 * 1.2.9 - Changed to delete WordPress posts
 * 1.2.8 - Fix
 * 1.2.7 - Add processing to fetch kintone data again when saving WordPress and fix some bug